Defined in header

 i be a dereferenceable object of type

-OutputIterator<I, T> is satisfied only if *i++ = E; has effects equivalent to *i = E; ++i;.
+output_iterator<I, T> is modeled only if all the concepts it subsumes are modeled, and *i++ = E; has effects equivalent to *i = E; ++i;.

 Equality preservation